 Researchers are still studying what can cause Sensory Processing Disorder, but there are some signs to watch for.
 Children that are easily stimulated may have hypersensitivity, while children who aren’t easily stimulated would be considered hyposensitivity.

-Children who have hypersensitivity may have:
+Children who have hypersensitivity may:

 - Be clumsy